bkdevel/scat/README.md

 # scat
 - simple and small cat clon with less than 100 loC
-- originalLy written in 1h
+- originalLy written in a few minutes

 ## Goals
 - [x] view one file
 - [x] view more files
-- [ ] Posix Compatabity
+- [ ] Posix Compliance

 ## Usage
 `$ scat <file>` to view a file